 Warfarin and Vitamin K

-To ensure that warfarin is effectively thinning your blood, it's important to eat about the same amount of vitamin K every day.
+To make sure that warfarin is effectively thinning your blood, it's important to eat about the same amount of vitamin K every day.

 • Vitamin K normally helps your blood clot so wounds don't bleed too much.

-• Warfarin works against vitamin K, making your blood clot more slowly.
+• Warfarin works against vitamin K. It makes your blood clot more slowly.

 Vitamin K (mcg)